Atacames: Surfing in Atacames & Ecuador

 People travel from all over the world to enjoy Surfing in Ecuador.
 Playas beach also offers a wonderful climate all year round for Surfing.
 It is important to note that Sharks may be a hazard at this break.
 Salinas, Ecuador, was the site of the ISA World Junior Surfing Games Ecuador in 2009.

-Atacames Nightlife

-Atacames has a busy night life, primarily because weather during the day is hot and humid.
-Atacames provides services for tourists all year round, but the high season are weekends, Easter, Carnival, Christmas, and some weeks in the summer.
-Atacames is full of discotheques, and dance clubs that play the most recent hits from different styles of music such as salsa, merengue, and reggaeton.
-Atacames is also well known for its "caipirinhas", a Brazilian drink made from sugar cane alcohol, fresh lime juice and much ice.
-Along most of the beach there are bartenders situated in kiosks along the colorful beach shore that make a variety of local fruit shakes and juices.
-There a covered (though outdoor) line of booths called "covachas" where locals sell a variety of products such as hand made jewelry and handcrafts.
-Dozens of local women also earn a living by braiding and putting beads in hair.

-Eating in Atacames
+Cuisine

 The food served in Atacames is typical for much of the coastal regions of Ecuador.
 Meals will often consist of shrimp, crab, lobster, and fish.
 Several of the citizens in Atacames fish, and thus much of the food that is served is fresh.
 In Atacames you can typically find delicious ceviches, encocados and all sorts of seafood and, as is typical in most of Ecuador, rice is generally served with the meal.
 A wide variety of fruit juices are also served, though beer (particularly Pilsener), water, and carbonated beverages are also common.
 Vegetables, which are generally grown in the highlands of Ecuador, are often missing from the regular diet due to their higher price.